 NetEase (NTES) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the internet technology company had gained 4.48% in the past month.
-In that same time, the Computer and Technology sector gained 5.2%, while the S&P 500 gained 2.1%.
+Heading into today, shares of the internet technology company had gained 0.85% over the past month, lagging the Computer and Technology sector's gain of 4.62% and the S&P 500's gain of 2.78% in that time.

 NTES will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $3.02, up 13.53% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.16 billion, down 25.31% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $2.16 billion, down 25.31% from the year-ago period.

 Any recent changes to analyst estimates for NTES should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-NTES currently has a Zacks Rank of #2 (Buy).
+NTES is currently sporting a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that NTES has a Forward P/E ratio of 22.13 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 23.24.
+Digging into valuation, NTES currently has a Forward P/E ratio of 22.76.
+This valuation marks a discount compared to its industry's average Forward P/E of 26.21.

 Click to get this free report